05/04/2021 03:00 PM House STATE AFFAIRS

 and submit names.
 He reasoned that the governor couldn't be

-asked the fill a vacancy if there was only 30 days left.
+asked to fill a vacancy if there were only 30 days left.
 He

 asked whether Representative Carpenter agreed with that